There are numerous organisations working to further the interests of the nuclear sector.

 Leading businesses and organisations have come together to create a new graduate training programme; nucleargraduates.

 The Nuclear Industry Council was established in 2013 and represents a partnership between Government and industry with a view to providing high-level strategic direction to the UK’s nuclear industry.
+Membership spans both industry and Government departments.

 The Nuclear Institute is the UK membership organisation for Nuclear Professionals.
 It maintains the standards of professionalism in the nuclear sector through its code of conduct and the Nuclear Delta.
 The Nuclear Institute is also home to the Young Generation Network and Women in Nuclear UK.